Attendance Policy (Draft)

 14.3 Pre-agreed absence

-Parents/carers are not required to contact the academy on the day of an absence if the parent/carer has already formally notified the academy prior to the day of absence and the absence has been agreed in advance.
+· Parents/carers are not required to contact the academy on the day of an absence if the parent/carer has already formally notified the academy prior to the day of absence and the absence has been agreed in advance.
 For example, a planned hospital appointment or an exceptional term time leave of absence which has already been agreed by the Principal in writing.

-14.4 Emergency Contacts
+14.4 Emergency contacts

-15.2 When the academy establishes the reason for the absence, it will be marked as authorised or unauthorised depending on the reason.
-If the academy is unable to establish the reason for absence, having followed the academy’s attendance procedures, the absence will be marked as unauthorised, using the O code.
+· If the academy is unable to establish the reason for absence, having followed the academy’s attendance procedures, the absence will be marked as unauthorised, using the O code.

-17.1 Communicating with parents/carers where attendance is a concern
+15.1 Communicating with parents/carers where attendance is a concern

 When the academy has concerns about the attendance of a pupil, staff will do their best to make the parents/carers aware of the concerns about their child’s attendance in the most accessible way possible, communications will be provided in accessible formats and can be offered in different languages if requested.